 Students will be assessed continuously.
-Regular assignments and classroom activity will all count towards your final grade.
-Formal assessments will include class room presentations, a short writing assignment, a longer writing assignment.
+Regular daily worksheets based on the readings and classroom participation will all count towards your final grade.
+Formal assessments will include presentations, a short writing assignment, and a longer writing assignment.
 There are no in-class examinations.

-Attendance/Participation 10% Assignments 20% Presentations 15% Short Writing Assignment 20% Longer Writing Assignment 35%
+Participation 10% Worksheets 20% Presentations 15% Short Writing Assignment 20% Longer Writing Assignment 35%